elisa-tech/wg-osep/framework/framework.md

 ## Motivation

 TODO:
+* Why does ELISA only publish 'Studies' instead of making and maintaining a 'Safe Linux'?
-* Why is 'traditional' approach from safety standards not feasible for Linux?
+* Why is the 'traditional' approach from safety standards not feasible for Linux?
 * Why might someone want to use Linux in safety?

 ## Objectives

 TODO:

+* What are the Studies intended to achieve?
 * What methods / approaches are we exploring / developing?
     - Inferred design approach
       - Describe system behaviour needed and demonstrate it through testing